runely/calendar-homey/README.md

 - Open settings (configure app)
     - Paste in the ical link
     - Change the date/time format or use the default (your choice)
-    - Choose whether or not you want next event tags per calendar.
+    - Choose whether or not you want **next event tags** per calendar.
+Default is off
+    - Choose whether or not you want **next event tags containing**.
 Default is off

 ### Find Exchange Online ical link